Eika Gruppen: History

 The alliance was founded in 1997 as Eika Gruppen as a consequence of the new trends in Norwegian banking.
 Previously there had been a massive merging among Norwegian savings banks, resulting in a number of regional savings banks, the largest of these being Sparebanken NOR that was a merger between a total of more than one hundred banks.
 In 1996 a lot of the other large, regional banks formed an alliance called SpareBank 1 to provide an umbrella for their operations.
-At the same time both the large savings banks and the commercial banks had two new trends; a new technological platform with online banking and the banks providing the total spectre of financial services, also including savings, securities and insurance.
+At the same time both the large savings banks and the commercial banks had two new trends; a new technological platform with online banking and the banks providing the total range of financial services, also including savings, securities and insurance.
 Also the small, independent savings banks who had not merged needed to provide these services.
 As a result they formed Eika Gruppen.
 Since 1997, the group has acquired subsidiaries to perform a larger and larger sprectre of products.
 The alliance changed its name to Terra-Gruppen in 2000.

 In 2007, Terra-Gruppen received a major blow in the Terra Securities scandal where former Terra Securities had sold very questionable, complex and geared investments to eight municipalities.
 On November 28, 2007, Terra Securities lost all concessions from the Financial Supervisory Authority of Norway and filed for bankruptcy the same day.
 As a consequence, CEO Ola Sundt Ravnestad retired as CEO, following board member Sverre Leiro who had retired a week earlier.
 New CEO was Stein Ole Larsen.

 Konsernsjef (Stein Ole Larsen) and visekonsernsjef (Lise Vedde-Fjærestad) resigned in 2012, on the same day that media reported about Finanstilsynet's criticism of the company.

 In 2012 the board resolved to return to the original Eika name and this was implemented from 21 March 2013.